kiteretro/rpi-precompiled-kernels/README.md

-# rpi-precompiled-kernels
+# Raspberry Pi Precompiled Kernels
-Repository of compiled useful kernels
+A repository of custom precompiled kernels.

 # How are these made?
 https://www.raspberrypi.org/documentation/linux/kernel/building.md